 The Court of Appeals of the State of New Mexico affirms verdict in Talbott v.
 Roswell Hospital Corporation.
-Slack & Davis represented plaintiffs in this Roswell, New Mexico case.
+Slack Davis Sanger represented plaintiffs in this Roswell, New Mexico case.

 In a decision of first impression, the Court of Appeals of the State of New Mexico has affirmed a judgment in favor of Kim Talbott and Bonnie Talbott, who sued Eastern New Mexico Medical Center after their 21-year-old son, Damon K. Talbott, died in an air ambulance helicopter crash near Roswell, New Mexico on October 19, 2001.
 The crash occurred during an air ambulance training exercise with New Mexico State Police.
 This appeal arose from the case’s second jury trial.